-How Yoga Can Tame the DMN Demon (maybe the ‘Worst Part’ of ADHD?)
+How to Tame the DMN Demon (maybe the ‘Worst Part’ of ADHD?)

 Does your mind feel like a constant carousel?
 Whether it spinning thoughts and ideas, or over-worrying and not being able to switch off at night?